 - Don’t smoke or use other tobacco products

-Once our doctors have completed your evaluation and determined your eligibility, they will work with you to develop a treatment plan that will suit your needs and meet your goals.
+Once the doctors at Associated Oral & Maxillofacial Surgeons have completed your evaluation and determined your eligibility, they will work with you to develop a treatment plan that will suit your needs and meet your goals.

 When the time comes to place your dental implants, your doctor will begin by making a tiny cut in your gum to expose your jawbone.
 He will then carefully create a hole in which to place the dental implant.
 Because dental implants are designed to replace the missing tooth root, each implant will be placed deep within the bone to ensure complete fusion.